Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

 with

-Note that in equation \eqref{Zq0} the FP ghosts are integrated out, as well as the Gribov ghosts; the parameter $\alpha$ stands for the FP gauge fixing parameter, so that if $\alpha \to 0$ the Landau gauge is recovered.
-The Gribov parameter $\gamma^{\ast 4}$ represents the specific value that solves the gap equation \eqref{gapeq0}, so that in the thermodynamic limit the saddle point approximation becomes exact, leading us to
+Note that in \eqref{Zq0}, the FP ghosts and the Gribov ghosts were integrated out; the parameter $\Delta$ stands for the FP gauge fixing parameter and if $\Delta \to 0$, the Landau gauge is recovered.
+The Gribov parameter $\gamma_{0}^{\ast 4}$ represents the solution of the gap equation \eqref{gapeq0} so that in the thermodynamic limit the saddle point approximation becomes exact, leading us to